 Information for Current Students

 To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of the required Praxis 1 – Case test scores, and a completed Appeals Application Form.
 It must be turned in at least one week before the first day of classes of any given semester.
-Please attach all required documents and email Mr. Kevin Fee, email@example.com.
-Or you may turn them in to the Office of Teacher Education in Claxton 228 by the deadline.
+Please attach all required documents and email Mr. Kevin Fee, firstname.lastname@example.org.
+Documents may also be submitted in-person to the Office of Teacher Education in Claxton 228 by the deadline.

 GPA Appeal Process